davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.4.35 (2013.02.22) =
+* Consolidated logic for load configuration settings.
+Fixes bug where new settings were not having their defaults set properly.
+* Fixed bug where attachment file name was not being correctly detected.

 = 1.4.34 (2013.02.07) =
 * Fixed bug in new category logic